jknight1725/word-solver/README.md

 I came up with this one watching my girlfriend play an app where you make words out of 6 given letters.
-It works well for any number of word puzzle games e.g. what words can you make with your scrabble rack
+It works well for any number of word puzzle games e.g. what words can you make with your scrabble rack or even just to see all of the anagrams of a word and the words that could be made with the letters of that word

 The dictionary used to check for "word-yness" is usr/share/dict/words It can be a bit obtuse